And while your business expertise is invaluable, the hemp manufacturing supply chain is like the wild west.

 This doesn’t have to happen to your business.
 When you partner with Spring Creek Labs you can avoid all the common CBD supply chain problems.

 Why?
-We grow everything in-house.
+We partner with US based farmers that have grown hemp for years..
 We test everything in-house.
 You never have to worry that what you’re getting will test over 0.3% THC or contain unlisted ingredients.

 Not all CBD manufacturers are Good Manufacturing Practice (GMP) certified, but we are.